-His involvement in the organization spans many years; Brad sat on the board of directors from 2006-2011.
-He also acted as chair for the Science Committee and vice chair at Genome British Columbia from 2008-2010, Brad continues to serve as Chairman, Genetic Information Management Systems; Director, Centre for Drug Research and Development (CDRD); and Chairman, Microbiome Insights.
+His involvement in the organization spans many years; Brad sat on the board of directors from 2006-2011; served as Chairman of the Science Committee and Vice-Board Chair at Genome British Columbia from 2008-2010.
+Brad continues to serve as Chairman, Genetic Information Management Systems; Chairman, Microbiome Insights; and Director, Interface Health.

-Brad was the President and Chief Executive Officer of Sirius Genomics from 2006-2009 and was the Vice President of Operations at Xenon Pharmaceuticals (2001-2005).
+Brad was the President and Chief Executive Officer of Sirius Genomics from 2006-2009 where he helped build the foundation and financing necessary to move the company’s first product from the research bench and into clinical trials / FDA review.
+He served as Vice President of Operations at Xenon Pharmaceuticals (2001-2005).
 Previously, he was the Founder and Director to the Molecular Diagnostics Laboratory at Oregon Health Sciences University where he was also the Director of Graduate Education and the Executive Director, Genetic Service Laboratories at the University Hospital (1992-2001).
 Brad was previously the Founder and Director of the DNA Diagnostic Laboratory at Children’s Hospital San Diego / University of California San Diego (1989-1992).

-Brad’s genetic training is in genetic counselling (MS, Sarah Lawrence College) biochemical genetics (MSc, McGill University), molecular genetics (PhD, McGill University), and postdoctoral training / clinical fellowship (University of Wisconsin, and University of North Carolina (laboratory of Nobel Laureate Oliver Smithies).
+Brad’s professional training is in genetic counselling (MS, Sarah Lawrence College) biochemical genetics (MSc, McGill University), molecular genetics (PhD, McGill University), and postdoctoral training / clinical fellowship (University of Wisconsin, and University of North Carolina laboratory of Nobel Laureate Oliver Smithies).
 He became board certified in clinical molecular genetics in 1993 by the American Board of Medical Specialists and the American Board of Medical Genetics.